 Accessibility Standards for Customer Service

-The Accessibility for Ontarians with Disabilities Act (AODA) was passed in 2005.
-AODA’s goal is to have Ontario accessible for all individuals by 2025 through a series of standards.
+Accessibility benefits everyone.
+The Accessibility for Ontarians with Disabilities Act (AODA) was passed in 2005 with the goal of making Ontario accessible to ALL individuals by 2025 through a series of standards.

-Accessibility Standards for Customer Service is the first standard under the Accessibility for Ontarians with Disabilities Act, (AODA).
-Since January 1, 2010, Ontario’s hospitals, schools, municipalities and other public sector organizations have already been required to comply with the requirements of the standard.
-And starting in January 1, 2012, the private and nonprofit sectors must comply.
-Family Day must comply with with standards effective January 1, 2010.
+Accessibility Standards for Customer Service is the first standard under AODA.
+Ontario’s hospitals, schools, municipalities and other public sector organizations have been required to comply with the requirements of the standard since January 1, 2010.
+The private and non-profit sectors were tasked with complying as of January 1, 2012.

-One of the requirements under the Accessibility Stands for Customer Service is that every person who provides direct service to the public, or interacts with the public must receive training about how to serve customers with disabilities.
-This training is mandatory for all Family Day employees, volunteers and students on placement.
+One of the requirements for Accessibility Standards for Customer Service is that every person who provides direct service to the public (or interacts with the public) must receive training on serving customers with disabilities.
+This training is mandatory for all Family Day placement students and volunteers.

-Each supervisor is responsible for informing staff, volunteers and students when they will complete their training.
+Supervisors are responsible for informing placement students and volunteers about when they will complete their training.

-If you have questions or concerns regarding this training, please speak with your supervisor.
+If you have any questions or concerns regarding this training, please speak with your Supervisor.

-The following information is designed as a practical reference tool and training resource for Family Day employees, volunteers, students, contractors and partners.
+The following information is designed as a practical reference tool and training resource for Family Day placement students and volunteers.